Jens Badura

 He studied philosophy, biology, history and political science in Constance, Innsbruck and Tübingen as well as cultural management in Vienna and was a post-doc at the Max Weber College for Social and Cultural Sciences at the University of Erfurt, at the International Centre for Culture and Technology Research (IZKT, Stuttgart) and at the École des Hautes Études en Sciences Sociales (EHESS, Paris).
 In 2006, he completed his habilitation at the University of Paris 8 (Vincennes-Saint-Denis).

 From 2011-2014, he headed the research focus "Performative Practice" at the Institute for the Performing Arts and Film (IPF) at ZHdK, after which he was appointed there to the lectureship "Aesthetic Theory Practice" in the MA Fine Arts.
-He has also taught at various art colleges and universities in France, Germany, Austria and Switzerland.
+From 2022 to 2014 he was Senior Scientist at University yof Applied Arts Vienna.
+He has also taught at various universities in France, Germany, Austria and Switzerland.

 research